jeshernandez/PiTrac/docs/hardware/assembly-guide.md

 3. **Strain relief:** Add thick glue drop over wire/solder junction.
 Run wires down from camera top and pinch between camera and gimbal backplate.

 #### Camera Mount Assembly

+NOTE - If you are using Innomaker cameras, make sure you use the Innomaker-specific camera mounts.

 1. **Mount selection:** Use shorter mount for Camera 2 (doesn't need to point downward like Camera 1)
 2. **Cable first:** Attach CSI cable *before* bolting camera to backplate - lock cable securely